 Another priority in the City's 2020-24 Consolidated Plan is Economic Development.
-There were 4 businesses serving low/mod areas which received funding for code and façade improvements one of which is still in progress.
-Two LMI jobs were created from current and previous years' assisted businesses, and 6 additional LMI job projects are in the process of hiring.
-Again, COVID-19 has delayed some job creation, particularly for those businesses which require face-to-face contact with its customer base and those in the hospitality sector.
+There were nine businesses serving low/mod areas which received funding for code and façade improvements two of which are still in progress.
+Three LMI jobs were created or retained from current and previous years' assisted businesses, and 5 additional LMI job projects are in the process of hiring.

-The City also utilized CDBG funding during the 2022 program year to assist several agencies to provide public services.
+The City also utilized CDBG funding during the 2023 program year to assist several agencies to provide public services.
 These programs either provided services to areas of the City which are comprised of at least 51% LMI households or provided direct services to LMI persons.
-The following public service activities were assisted during the program year: Community Engagement, Block Nurse Program, Youth Employment, Domestic Intervention, and housing related legal services for LMI residents;
+The following public service activities were assisted during the program year: Community Engagement, Block Nurse Program, Youth Employment, Domestic Intervention, and housing related legal services for LMI residents.

 As part of its application and funding approval process, HUD requires the City to certify that at least 70% of CDBG project funds expended will principally benefit LMI persons.
 The City may select a one-, two-, or three-year period for this certification; the City has selected a 3-year period.
-2022 is the 3rd year and the City has expended 74.96% of its allocation on activities benefitting LMI households.
+2023 is the 1st year and the City has expended 97.94% of its allocation on activities benefitting LMI households.
 The remaining funds were allocated for activities which eliminated slum and blight conditions.

 The City received \$6,061,828 in CDBG-CV funding.
-Funding allocated by program year end included funding for build out of a food shelf, expanded legal services, expanded meal access, public facilities improvements, mortgage assistance to prevent foreclosure, Saint Paul Public Library career labs and library materials lockers, and family distance learning programming to enhance distance learning support and homework assistance.
+Funding allocated by program year end included funding expanded meal access, expanded legal services, public facilities improvements, Saint Paul Public Library career labs and library materials lockers and mobile library services.
+One public facility project and one public services project are expected to be completed in next program year.